 Qualifying Chase cardholders can access the Chase Luxury Hotel & Resort Collection booking site, which is similar to Amex FHR.
 While I haven’t seen anything in the way of free nights, hotels listed on this site do include benefits like free breakfast, welcome amenities, and on-site credits that can be applied to food and beverages.

-If you don’t have an Amex Platinum or qualifying Chase credit card, chances are you can still get access to MasterCard Travel Services and Visa Signature Hotels.
+If you don’t have an Amex Platinum or qualifying Chase credit card, you can still access MasterCard Travel Services and Visa Signature Hotels.
 These programs offer more or less the same benefits as Amex FHR and Chase Luxury Hotel & Resort Collection: Free breakfast, hotel credits, room upgrades, and early check-in/late check-out.

-Is the thought of life without top-tier elite status is too much to bear?
+Is the thought of life without top-tier elite status too much to bear?
 You can always switch your loyalty to another program.
 The easiest option is to pick up a Citi Hilton Honors Reserve or Amex Hilton Surpass card.
-Both cards come with Hilton Gold status and the ability to earn top-tier Diamond status via $40,000 in spending.
+Both cards come with Hilton Gold status and allow you to earn top-tier Hilton Diamond status via $40,000 in spending.

-Say what you want about Hilton, but it’s one of the best rewards programs when it comes to earning free nights via paid stays and credit card spending.
+Say what you want about Hilton, but it’s one of the best rewards programs for earning free nights via paid stays and credit card spending.

 The best part?
 This status level can be matched to both Marriott and Starwood.
-So you’re essentially earning top-tier elite status with three hotel loyalty rewards program at once!
+So you’re essentially earning top-tier elite status with three hotel loyalty rewards programs at once!

 If you’re a frequent traveler who is concerned about losing out on complimentary breakfast or suite upgrades, there’s a fairly simple solution: Stay at hotels where these things are included in the price.
 I’m referring to Hyatt Place, Hyatt House, SpringHill Suites, and Embassy Suites to name a few.